DavidOrakpo/portfolio_app/README.md

 - Portfolio
 - Settings

 The app supports features such as Dark Mode (auto and manual switching), responsiveness to phone Orientation as well.
+The minimum sdk level for this app is Android 12 (API 31) as well.